This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 And unfortunately, Coty is a corporation that does allow some of its subsidiaries’ products (like Philosophy, Wella, and Nioxin) to be tested on animals where required by law.

-Policies stating, “some governments stipulate the testing of finish products on animals in accordance with local legal and regulatory requirements”, usually implies the company is selling its products in mainland China.
-Because all imported cosmetics sold in stores in mainland China are required by law to be tested on animals.
+Policies stating, “some governments stipulate the testing of finish products on animals in accordance with local legal and regulatory requirements”, usually imply the company is selling its products in mainland China.
+Because most imported cosmetics sold in stores in mainland China are required by law to be tested on animals.

 Is Bourjois Sold in China?